i2b2-tranSMART/i2b2transmart-quick-start/README.md

 ## Docker Host Hardware Requirements

 -   8GB RAM
--   128GB Hard Drive
+-   128GB of free Hard Drive space
--   [Docker for Mac](https://docs.docker.com/docker-for-mac) and [Docker for Windows](https://docs.docker.com/docker-for-windows/) are not supported
+-   [Docker for Mac](https://docs.docker.com/docker-for-mac) and [Docker for Windows](https://docs.docker.com/docker-for-windows/) are not supported unless you use docker-machine to create a VM that meets the requirements for RAM and Hard Drive space.

 ## Docker Network Requirements